jmichault/rf_gpio-dok/en/index.md

 sudo service rf_gpio.sh start
 ```

-Connect the receiver to GPO2 BCM27  ( PIN 13 )
+Connect the receiver to   _gpio2 bcm27_   (  Pin 13  )
-Connect the transmitter to GPO0 BCM17  ( PIN 11 )
+ Connect the transmitter to   _gpio0 bcm17_   (  Pin 11  )

-## Use with hosticz:
+## Use with   _domoticz_ :
 Add material of type  _«RFLink Gateway with LAN interface»_
  	 Remote Address: 127.0.0.1
 	 Port: 10000
- If the hardware is recognized, the integration with Domomoticz is simple: it is enough to use the  " automatic detection button " on the " Switches " tab, or activate the option  " Allow 5 minutes "
+ If the hardware is recognized, integration with   _domoticz_   is simple: it is enough to use the  " automatic detection " on the  " Switches " tab, or activate the option  " Allow 5 minutes "

 ## Transceivers Tested:
 * Chinese gear with reactor reactor  ( Asin = B00Z9SZNP0, MX-05V + MX-FS-03V ), viewed in Amazon at € 1.